Defacto2/releaser/README.md

 The library is used by the [Defacto2 website](https://defacto2.net) to format the named groups and organizations.

-There are two main functions:
+There are three main functions:

 * `Clean` - Cleans the named releaser to correct any issues with syntax or casing.
 * `Humanize` - Formats the URL path of a releaser into a human readable string.
 * `Link` - Formats the URL path of a releaser for use as a HTML link description.

+The [name.Special](https://pkg.go.dev/github.com/Defacto2/releaser/name#Special) package contains the list of releaser names with special syntax.

 ## Usage